evrythng/examples/customer-solutions/README.md

-# Supply Chain Examples
+# Customer Solution Examples

-Tutorials and examples to work with the EVRYTHNG cloud in a supply Chain Context
+A Series of examples, code snippets and utilities for developing applications on the EVRYTHNG platform.